arteknix/Getting-Started-with-C-Python-AVR/UsingArduino/README.md

 > - digitalWrite()
 > - delay()
 > - LED_BUILTIN / HIGH / LOW

+## Arduino Tips and Tricks

+General Arduino subjects are treated in a dedicated [Arduino Folder](Arduino).

 ## How can it even work?

 Well, the answer to this is in your arduino folder ( /usr/share/arduino on linux ).\